nathanhleung/blog-old.nathanhleung.com/_posts/2015-12-26-getting-started-with-the-mean-stack.md

 ![Angular 2 Todo App](https://i.imgur.com/XNrMc0O.png)

 ## Conclusion
 We now have a rudimentary Todo app with a Node.js/Express server and Angular frontend.
 Let me know what you make of it in the comments!

 There's a demo online on at [Angular 2 Todo App Demo](https://angular2-todo-app.herokuapp.com/), and the full source is viewable at [Angular 2 Todo App Source](https://github.com/nathanhleung/angular2-todo-app)

 ## Acknowledgments
 This was based on [Scotch.io](https://scotch.io/tutorials/creating-a-single-page-todo-app-with-node-and-angular)'s great blog post, and the architecture is based on [sahat](https://github.com/sahat)'s [Hackathon Starter](https://github.com/sahat/hackathon-starter)

-For Angular code style, I referred to Todd Motto's excellent [Angular Styleguide](https://github.com/toddmotto/angular-styleguide)